DanielLara/spring-boot-restful-demo/README.md

 # spring-boot-restful-demo
-Repo for contains the code of a Spring Boot project that implements an example of Restful
+Repo that contains the code of a Spring Boot project that implements an example of Restfull.
+It will be used as an example for a Docker basic course